Steve Munisteri: 2009–2011

 Munisteri speaking to the Tarrant County Republican Party's Lincoln Day Dinner.

-In September 2009, Texas GOP State Chairman Tina Benkiser announced her resignation at the quarterly State Republican Executive Committee meeting in Austin.
+In September 2009, the chairwoman of the Republican Party of Texas, Tina Benkiser, announced her resignation at the quarterly State Republican Executive Committee meeting in Austin.
 Under Texas law, each major party must at all times have a woman as either its chairman or vice-chairman.
-Since Vice-chairman Robin Armstrong did not relinquish his position to seek to succeed Benkiser as state chairman, only a woman could be elected to fill the position.
-On October 24, 2009, the SREC elected Texas GOP National Committeewoman Cathie Adams as Benkiser's successor by a vote of 36–25.
+Since vice-chairman Robin Armstrong did not relinquish his position to seek to succeed Benkiser as state chairman, only a woman could be elected to fill the position.
+On October 24, 2009, the State Republican Executive Committee elected Texas GOP National Committeewoman Cathie Adams as Benkiser's successor by a vote of 36–25.

-On January 22, 2010, Munisteri announced his candidacy for state chairman, citing a desire to make the RPT a "more effective organization" by using his "strong business administrative skills".
-He was the second declared challenger in the race, as former SREC member Tom Mechler of Amarillo, had announced his candidacy the previous summer.
-Munisteri's election marked the first time in modern history that a challenger defeated a sitting incumbent at the state convention.
+On January 22, 2010, Munisteri announced his candidacy for state chairman, citing a desire to make the Republican Party of Texas a "more effective organization" by using his "strong business administrative skills".
+He was the second declared challenger in the race, as former State Republican Executive Committee member Tom Mechler of Amarillo, had announced his candidacy the previous summer.
+Munisteri's election marked the first time in modern history that a challenger defeated a sitting incumbent at the state convention in Texas.
 When Munisteri stepped down early in 2015, Mechler was elected his successor on the third secret ballot by the 62-member Republican State Executive Committee.

 On the second day of the convention, delegates voted by senatorial district for the position of State Chairman.
 Munisteri won 13 districts, Adams won 12 districts, and Mechler won 6 districts.
 Since no candidate received a majority of districts, a vote was held in the nominations committee of the convention, and Munisteri won the second ballot by a count of 22–9.
 After the nominations committee presented their results to the full convention, Adams then proceeded to force an unprecedented floor vote for the position, at which point Tom Mechler officially endorsed Munisteri's candidacy.
 Munisteri then addressed the full convention and declared that his differences with Adams are "insignificant to the duty we have to our country."
 He placed the reelection of Perry as top priority and then the regaining of Republican majorities in the U.S. House of Representatives and the U.S. Senate.
-He added, "there's no question we have to get rid of that man in the White House," a reference to U.S. President Barack Obama.
+He added, "there's no question we have to get rid of that man in the White House," referencing Barack Obama.
 In the ensuing floor vote, Munisteri prevailed with a margin of 4,170 to 2,950 for Adams.

 Munisteri has issued a monthly "Chairman's Update" email to Texas Republicans with information regarding his activities as chairman.
-In December 2010, Munisteri announced that the RPT had fully retired its crippling debt and would end 2010 with zero debt, all bills paid, a record net worth, and a record positive cash balance in its accounts.
+In December 2010, Munisteri announced that the Republican Party of Texas would end 2010 with zero debt, all bills paid, a record net worth, and a record positive cash balance in its accounts.